ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 #### Iteration

-When iterating over arrays with two or more dimensions, NumPy needs to compute and make use of [backstrides](https://docs.scipy.org/doc/numpy-1.13.0/reference/c-api.types-and-structures.html#c.PyArrayIterObject.PyArrayIterObject.backstrides) for each axis.
+When iterating over arrays with two or more dimensions, NumPy computes and makes use of [backstrides](https://docs.scipy.org/doc/numpy-1.13.0/reference/c-api.types-and-structures.html#c.PyArrayIterObject.PyArrayIterObject.backstrides) for each axis.
 These values tell NumPy how far it needs to jump back once it reaches the end of each axis, before it can advance along the next axis.

 To iterate over all items the 2D array `b`, the backstride for axis 1 tells NumPy how to get back to the beginning of the row, before it can move down the column (axis 0).
 The backstride is the length of the axis minus 1, multiplied by the stride for that axis.
 For axis 1, this is `(4 - 1) * 8 == 24`: